Policy 3570P - Student Records/Maintenance of School Records

 5. The right to appeal an adverse decision to an administrative tribunal or official, to be established or designated by the State Board.

 The parents may insert a written statement of reasonable length describing their position on disputed information.
-The School will include a statement in any release of the information in dispute.
+RISE Charter School will include a statement in any release of the information in dispute.

 Reviewed on: